-587. Almost all the changes in export prices of copper products coincide with changes in the copper price, especially those for copper ores, and unrefined copper.
-Falling of copper mattes export price because of the 2008 recession was more significant than for other products, and its further increase was, in the opposite, less intense.
+587. Almost all the changes in export prices of copper products coincide with changes in the copper price, especially those for copper ores and unrefined copper.
+The fall of copper mattes export price because of the 2008 recession was more significant than for other products, and its further increase was, on the contrary, less intense.
 The trend of more intense slumps persisted over the whole period.

-588. Considering exports of copper products of individual DLBPS, which are likely to be seriously affected, further in this chapter only Chile and Peru will be discussed as examples of such States.
+588. Considering exports of copper products of individual DLBPS which are likely to be seriously affected, later in this chapter only Chile and Peru will be discussed as examples of such States.
 Thus, changes in copper prices and export prices of copper products in Chile are shown in Figure 6.2.